 The percentage of the fall in work ability, the prerequisites for the disability assessment and the assessment of the work ability for the purposes of the designation of disability are set out in Decree No. 359/2009 Coll.
-The contingency covered includes level one, two and three disability.

-Discussion with the Trade Union
+Discussion with the Trade Union - Report 2011-C102